RT America Firm Registers As Foreign Agent In U.S.; Russia Looks To Retaliate

 To the question of whether political activities are involved, the company replied "No," adding that the channel's programs "are designed merely to inform, not influence" and aren't meant "to primarily benefit any foreign government or political party."

-Beyond the official Russian response, the Justice Department's approach to RT America has been criticized by those who worry that it could set off retaliatory actions — and be seen as a high-profile precedent.
+Beyond the official Russian response, the Justice Department's approach to RT America has also been criticized by those who worry that it could set off retaliatory actions — and be seen as a high-profile precedent.

 "Compelling RT to register under FARA is a bad idea.
 This is a shift in how the law has been applied in recent decades, so we have little information about how its reporting requirements might affect individual journalists," said Alexandra Ellerbeck of the North America branch of the Committee to Protect Journalists.
 "We're uncomfortable with governments deciding what constitutes journalism or propaganda."